top of page

 8 HOT DRINK RECIPES

-1. HOT WATER WITH LEMON OR ORANGE
+1. HOT WATER WITH LEMON GINGER OR ORANGE

 Adding a twist of lemon or orange to a mug of hot water is a classic and super-easy way to add flavor without adding calories.
 It’s simple, refreshing and will warm you up on a cold winter day.